What is your scientific background?

 Most interesting for me are all sorts of comparative research with an evolutionary background in the comparison between primates (including humans).
 Cognitive abilities, but most preferably behaviour related to emotions and moral behaviour – I am a big fan of the work of Frans de Waal, and think it is important for conservation efforts to make humans see the close (physiological as well as psychological) relatedness between us and other primates (and further animals).
-In a similar line, I really would like to study the most effective way to motivate people to change their behaviour towards a more sustainable lifestyle, as this occurs to me as the most important factor in conserving this planet and the precious species living on it, including our own species.
+In a similar line, I really would like to study the most effective way to motivate people to change their behaviour towards a more sustainable lifestyle, as this occurs to me as one of the most important factor in conserving this planet and the precious species living on it, including our own species.

 Besides your scientific interests, what are your personal interests?

 My main passion is traveling and getting to know other cultures.
 A life aim of mine is to travel every country in the world – though I’m afraid I’ll probably never be able to get done with that completely, but I’ll try!
-When I am not traveling, I love going hiking with my friends on the weekends, and try to do a lot of different sports to compensate for the physically not very demanding scientific work (excluding times in the field here!) and to clear my mind before/after work.
+I love hiking with my friends on the weekends, and try to do a lot of different sports to compensate for the physically not very demanding scientific work (excluding times in the field here!) and to clear my mind before/after work.

 I love learning new things, and to connect with people of other fields of knowledge, and chatting about all sorts of scientific, political or social topics.
-Furthermore, I am a big fan of MOOCs (free online university courses) and usually make use of platforms like EdX or Coursera to take courses about a range of topics of interest to me.
+And reading of course!

 Related to my conservation work, I am engaged in sustainability in everyday life.
 I try to reduce my own footprint, e.g. by eating no meat, and dairy products or eggs only occasionally, buying clothes mainly second hand, reducing plastic waste and similar.